Other / mixed grade configuration · Sunny Isles Beach, FL

 What is the racial and ethnic makeup of Norman S. Edelcup/Sunny Isles Beach K-8?

-The largest demographic group at Norman S. Edelcup/Sunny Isles Beach K-8 is White at 65.0%.
-The school serves a diverse student body in SUNNY ISLES BEACH, FL.
+The largest demographic group at Norman S. Edelcup/Sunny Isles Beach K-8 is White at 65.0% of enrollment, in Sunny Isles Beach, FL.

 What is the Resource Investment Index for Norman S. Edelcup/Sunny Isles Beach K-8?

-Norman S. Edelcup/Sunny Isles Beach K-8 has a Resource Investment Index of 21/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Norman S. Edelcup/Sunny Isles Beach K-8 has a Resource Investment Index of 26/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page